IvanovDmytroA/tutorials/tutorials/testtutorial5/testtutorial5.md

 ### Create a Communication Scenario

 Create a communication scenario and assign the outbound service to it.
 This will be the basis for the outbound communication arrangement, which will be configured by an administrator at a later point.
-Keep in mind that the developer defines which authentication methods are supported, while the administrator decides which authentication method is ultimately used at runtime.
+Keep in mind that the developer defines which authentication methods are supported, while the administrator decides which authentication method is ultimately used at runtime. **New > Other... > Communication Scenario**:

-1. In ADT, mark the created package under `ZLOCAL` or in Favorite Packages and click on **File** and choose **New > Other... > Outbound Service**:
+1. In ADT, mark the created package under `ZLOCAL` or in Favorite Packages and click on **File** and choose **New > Other... > Communication Scenario**:

 	![Create Communication Scenario](create_communication_scenario.png)